William Calley: Murder trial

 Conti's testimony corroborated that given by Meadlo, and laid the blame on Calley not only for the initiation of the massacre but also for the participation in it by his subordinates.
 Another witness, Leonard Gonzalez, told of finding seven women, all naked, all dead, killed by several M-79 grenade launcher rounds.

 Calley's original defense, that the death of the villagers was the result of an accidental airstrike, was overcome by prosecution witnesses.
 In his new defense, Calley claimed he was following the orders of his immediate superior, Captain Ernest Medina.
 Whether this order was actually given is disputed; Medina was acquitted of all charges relating to the incident at a separate trial in August 1971.

-Taking the witness stand, Calley, under the direct examination by his civilian defense lawyer George W. Latimer, claimed that on the previous day, his commanding officer, Captain Medina, made it clear that his unit was to move into the village and that everyone was to be shot, saying that they all were Viet Cong.
+Taking the witness stand, Calley, under the direct examination by his civilian defense lawyer George W. Latimer, claimed that on the previous day, Medina made it clear that his unit was to move into the village and that everyone was to be shot, saying that they all were Viet Cong.
 Medina publicly denied that he had ever given such orders and stated that he had meant enemy soldiers, while Calley assumed that his order to "kill the enemy" meant to kill everyone.
 On direct examination during his court martial, Calley stated:

 Well, I was ordered to go in there and destroy the enemy.
 That was my job on that day.
 That was the mission I was given.
 I did not sit down and think in terms of men, women, and children.
 They were all classified the same, and that was the classification that we dealt with, just as enemy soldiers ...
 I felt then and I still do that I acted as I was directed, and I carried out the orders that I was given, and I do not feel wrong in doing so, sir.